TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 $$

-it is clear than
+it is clear that

 $$

-  AB \neq BA
+  AB \neq BA,
-\nonumber

 $$